Published 2023-12-03.

 I found myself wishing I could touch a button or combination of buttons that would play a demo, so I could adjust sound levels.
 I eventually figured out how to do this.

 This tutorial was minimalist in the extreme.
-I had expected more.
-In particular, this ‘tutorial’ did not generate any sound.
-Considering that the purpose of this device is to make sound, a tutorial should have as one of its primary goals to show how to generate sound.
+I had expected much more.
+In particular, this ‘tutorial’ did not generate music.
+Considering that the purpose of this device is to make music, a tutorial should have as one of its primary goals to show how to generate sound.

 Demo Set